khaytsus/rsync-snapshot/README.md

 moves the remaining daily snapshots up one slot, then Takes the latest "hourly" snapshot and copies it to the newest daily snapshot.

-daily_snapshot_rotate_wrapper.sh - Script using nocache and ionice to reduce the system load while executeing daily_snapshot_rotate.sh.
+daily_snapshot_wrapper.sh - Script using nocache and ionice to reduce the system load while executeing daily_snapshot_rotate.sh.
 Optional.

 Using this, we have snapshots that are 6, 12, 18, 24, 48, 72, 96, and 120 hours old from which we